martinthomson/empty-draft/draft-mt-empty.md

 --- abstract

-This is an empty document.
+This Internet-Draft contains an absolute minimum of content.

 --- middle

+# Introduction

+This document contains more boilerplate than content.

 # Security Considerations

 There are none.

 # IANA Considerations